 Check whether there are any other restrictions on the import of the product

 - Illegal drugs, and some chemicals used in their manufacture, are controlled by the Home Office.

-- You must register with the European Chemicals Agency REACH if you import more than one tonne of chemicals per year.
+- You must register if you import more than one tonne of chemicals per year.